Books

 When she secretly befriends a young girl orphaned by the plague, Lyra takes a stand.
 She won’t run again.
 But her impulsive decision has devastating consequences: her parents contract the deadly virus, leaving them only three days to live—unless Lyra can save them.
 But as she’s sucked into a dangerous political game, she no longer knows the right thing to do.
 With time running out, she must finally decide what—or who—she’s willing to sacrifice in order to find a cure.

-Praise & Reviews
+Praise & Reviews for Amaranth

 Amaranth is a must-read for anyone who, like its protagonist Lyra, wrestles with wanting a place to belong in a world that too often feels devoid of compassion.